polka125/formula-parser-excercise/README.md

-#### Librart for string frormula parsing
+#### Library for string formula parsing

-Parsin math formula using context-free grammar approach (keywords: Chomsky normal form, CYK algorithm).
+Parsing math formula using context-free grammar approach (keywords: Chomsky normal form, CYK algorithm).

 For more efficient and more simple algorithm see